3DGenomes/TADpole/README.md

 ![Zoom](https://github.com/paulasoler/TADpole/blob/master/misc/zoom_pictures.png)

-To obtain this interaction matrices, we processed the HiC data using the [TADbit](https://github.com/3DGenomes/TADbit) Python library, that deals with all the necessary steps to analyze and normalize 3C-based data.
+To obtain these interaction matrices, we processed the HiC data using the [TADbit](https://github.com/3DGenomes/TADbit) Python library, that deals with all the necessary steps to analyze and normalize 3C-based data.

 In this tutorial, we are going to use **chromosome18_10Mb.tsv**.

 ### 2.1) Input data
 To run the main function `TADpole`, you need to provide an intrachromosomal interaction matrix, representing an entire chromosome or a contiguous chromosome region.
-Input data are formatted as a tab-delimited matrix format containing the interaction values in each cell.
+Input data are provided in a tab-delimited matrix format containing the interaction values in each cell.
 These interaction values can be the raw or normalized interaction counts.
 We highly recommend [ONED](https://github.com/qenvio/dryhic) normalization, as it effectively corrects for known experimental biases.

 ### 2.2) Running the algorithm
 The basic usage is the following:

 ```
 library(TADpole)
 chromosome18_10Mb <- system.file("extdata", "chromosome18_10Mb.tsv", package = "TADpole")

 tadpole <- TADpole(chromosome18_10Mb)
 ```

 #### 2.2.1) Parameters
 - **input_data**: `path` to the input file.
 Must be in a tab-delimited matrix format.
-- **max_pcs**: Numeric.
-The maximum number of principal components to retain for the analysis.
+- **max_pcs**: the maximum number of principal components to retain for the analysis.
 Default value of 200 is recommended.
-- **min_clusters**: Minimum number of clusters into which partition the chromosome.
+- **min_clusters**: minimum number of clusters into which partition the chromosome.
 - **bad_frac**: fraction of the matrix to flag as bad rows/columns.
 - **hist_bad_columns**: plot the distribution of row/column coverage to help in selecting a useful value for `bad_frac`.
-Mostly for debugging.
+Mostly for debugging purposes.
 - **centromere_search**: split the matrix by the centromere into two smaller matrices representing the chromosomal arms.
 Useful when working with big (>15000 bins) datasets.

 ## 3) Output
-The function `TADpole` returns a `tadpole` object, which is a `list` containing the following items:
+The function `TADpole` returns a `tadpole` object containing the following items:

 - ***n_pcs***: Optimal number of principal components.
 - ***optimal_n_clusters***: Optimal number of clusters.